thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 We RECOMMEND that:

-1. Origin defines their anonimity sets, and deploy no more than log2(#anonimity_sets).
-This bounds the possible anonimity sets by design.
+1. Origins define their anonymity sets, and deploy no more than log2(#anonymity_sets).
+This bounds the possible anonymity sets by design.
-2. Client to only send 1 PrivateToken per request.
+2. Clients to only send 1 PrivateToken per request.
 This is inline with RFC9577 and RFC (Web Authentication) which only allows one challenge response to be provided as part of Authorization HTTP header.
-3. Issuers metadata to be publicly disclosed via an origin endpoint, and externally monitored
+3. Issuers metadata to be publicly disclosed via an Origin endpoint, and externally monitored.

 ## Token for specific Clients